Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Broadly speaking, you should use keywords pretty much everywhere on Pinterest.

-If you just start spamming them everywhere, your Pinterest strategy will be all over the place, trust me.
+But you must build a strategy for them.
+If you just start spamming all your keywords everywhere, your Pinterest strategy will be all over the place.

 Here are a few smart places to use your keywords:

 Use relevant keywords in your pin titles and descriptions.
 But don’t overdo it and stuff a dozen keywords into every description.
-Use the ones that are most likely to attract the readers who need to read your post. - Board titles and descriptions:
+Use the ones that are most likely to attract the readers who need to read your post. - Blog posts:

 Use your Pinterest keywords in a natural way.
 Don’t spam your pin descriptions with them.
 Nobody wants to read keyword-stuffed descriptions, right?